NardJ/esp8266-C64/README.md

 ```
 Note that the {CBM-x} represents the graphic on that particular key (press the c= key and the letter to produce it)

-For more examples go here:
+For more examples follow links at:
 https://github.com/matgoebl/esp8266-ntsc-c64-emulator/tree/master/prg
 https://gkanold.wixsite.com/homeputerium/kopie-von-games-list-2019-2

 ### Remarks regarding speed:
 The emulation speed within the esp8266 is higher than the update speed of the browser.
 The maximum speed of the browser implementation is 5 frames per second, possibly due to the use of the XMLHTTP protocol!
 Any ideas/code suggestions how to solve this are most welcome!